drivechain-project/drivechain.info/peer-review/peer-review-new.md

 1. "miners can steal sidechain funds"
 2. "merged minded sidechains increase pool overhead, making txn-censorship easier"

-It is somewhat distressing that these critiques remain, because both of them are completely false.
+It is distressing that these critiques remain, because both of them are completely false.
 Each is a complex blend of false premises, self-contradiction, ignoratio elenchi, and even outright deception.
-For each, there is so much to say, about how wrong they are, that --when I am speaking in person-- I often trip myself up by trying to articulate all of them at once.
+There is so much to say, about how wrong they are, that --when I am speaking in person-- I often trip myself up by trying to articulate all of them at once.

 <h3 id="1">
 1. Does drivechain allow miners to steal funds?
 </h3>

-Short Answer: This seemingly innocuous question is [very misleading](https://english.stackexchange.com/questions/261148/whats-the-term-for-fallaciously-including-an-assumption-in-a-question?noredirect=1&lq=1) -- it is a bit like asking "Does the free market allow entrepreneurs to go bankrupt?".
+Short Answer: This seemingly innocuous question is [totally misleading](https://english.stackexchange.com/questions/261148/whats-the-term-for-fallaciously-including-an-assumption-in-a-question?noredirect=1&lq=1) -- it is a bit like asking "Does the free market allow entrepreneurs to go bankrupt?".
 If an entrepreneur is servicing their customers poorly, then they should, and will, go bankrupt.

-Similarly, the drivechain security model assumes that the sidechain is "popular" -- useful to both users and miners.
+The drivechain security model assumes that the sidechain is "popular" -- useful to both users and miners.
 If so, it is safe.
 If not, then it is not.

+The "miners can steal" feature is not a design flaw, nor is it even a trade-off (ie, as if we had to "settle" for it because it is the best we can do with present technology).
+It is the only way of achieving ["sidechain privatization"](https://www.youtube.com/watch?v=xGu0o8HH10U&index=1&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4) and thus **removing the miners-can-steal feature cause many sidechains to become insecure**.

 Longer Answer (in 5 parts):